robbyronk/resume/readme.md

 # Robby Ronk

-I'm interested in joining a small team to mentor junior developers and deliver quality user experiences.
+I'm interested in joining a small team to mentor developers of all skill levels and deliver quality user experiences.
 I can work at all layers of the stack and thrive in front-end.
 I've led two major technology changes on the front-end,